 Fotheringhay Church and Yorkist Mausoleum 1804.
 Watercolour by unknown artist.

-To focus back on Edmund – his early life which he shared much of with his oldest brother Edward – is covered in the article as are the delightful letters written by the pair of them while at Ludlow to their father which alway make me smile.
+To focus back on Edmund – he shared much of his childhood with his oldest brother Edward as can be seen by delightful letters written by the pair of them while at Ludlow to their father, which alway make me smile.
 Assuring their ‘Lorde and Fader‘ of their ‘wilfare‘ at the writing of the letter, they tell him ‘We were in good helth of bodis thonked be God‘ and ‘beseche your good Lordeschip that hit may plaese yowe to sende us Harry Lovedeyne grome of your kechyn whose svice is to us ryght agreable And we will sende yowe John Boyes to wayte on your good Lordeschip‘ (1)!
 Nice try boys!..sadly we dont know if it worked..

 Edmund’s and Edward’s signatures on a letter to their father June 1454.